How to see if a product’s made from recycled plastic

 High-density polyethylene (HDPE) #2 is packaging made from HDPE and is used for bottles, crates, and drums for a wide range of chemicals.
 HDPE can also be made into an opaque (not clear) film for packaging.

-Low-density polyethylene (LDPE) and linear low-density polyethylene (LLDPE) #4 is a strong and tough film and that is generally used for packaging and wrapping of consumer goods like TV’s, microwaves, fridges etc.
+Low-density polyethylene (LDPE) and linear low-density polyethylene (LLDPE) #4 is a strong and tough film that is generally used for packaging and wrapping of consumer goods like TV’s, microwaves, fridges, etc.

 Polypropylene (PP) #5 makes up stiff thin-walled packaging items.
 Various kinds of film from polypropylene are used for different applications.
 They are different in the way they look and behave.